Dhaba Style Rogan Josh

 Once the goat pieces have lightened in colour, then take them out of the pot and keep aside in a plate for later use.

 In the same pot, add 3 tbsp of oil.
-Add the onions and the green chillies and give it a good mix.
+Add the onions and cook until golden brown and the oil starts to leave the sides of the pot.

 Add the goat pieces.
 Mix well and cook for another 2-3 minutes.